dfosco/dfosco.github.io/_posts/2015-05-11-i-was-an-undercover-uber-driver.markdown

 image-alt:
 ---

-Emily Guendelsberger goes undercover as an Uber driver to figure out how deep the rabbit hole goes — and comes out with a 6000-word beast, sprinkled with moments like this:
+Emily Guendelsberger goes undercover as an Uber driver in Philadelphia to figure out how deep the rabbit hole goes — and comes out of it with a 6000-word article, sprinkled with moments like this:

 >**Passenger**: So what's Uber like?
 I hear you can make a ton of money!
 >